neskweek/LightSaberOS/README.md

 ### HOW TO PERSONNALIZE CONFIG MENU SOUNDS

-Let's say you want to change the lady voice or ladies usres may want their saber with a male voice or you may want her to talk in Dutch or French or Italian or Spanish (name your langage here).
+Let's say you want to change the lady voice or ladies users may want their saber with a male voice or you may want her to talk in Dutch or French or Italian or Spanish (name your langage here).

 I used [this online free Text-To-Speech generator](http://www.fromtexttospeech.com/) to produce those sounds.